MilkaLichtblau/BA_Laura/README.md

 ### Environment

 For evaluation, we ran the program on a Ubuntu system with 8 kernels and 20 GB ram.
-We cannot guarantee that a system with less ram will be able to cope with the computational intensive evaluations when set to default values, i.e. k = 40.
+We cannot guarantee that a system with less ram will be able to cope with the computational intensive evaluations when set to default values, i.e. k = 100.

-However, while developing the benchmarking suit, we used a machine running Windows 10 with 2 kernels and only 4 GB ram which also could cope with k = 40.
+However, while developing the benchmarking suit, we used a machine running Windows 10 with 2 kernels and only 4 GB ram.
+To enable running the benchmark on such a machine set k = 40.
 Note that it is only possible to set k = 40, 100, 1000, or 1500 due to the alpha_c values available for evaluation of Fairness@k.

 ## Installation and Starting the Benchmarking Process